-{\bf Motivation.} In the Hamiltonian mechanics, the geometry of the Liouville sets\footnote{Liouville set is the regular level set of the system's moment map} provides very important information about a Hamiltonian system.
+{ In the Hamiltonian mechanics, the geometry of the Arnold-Liouville level sets provides very important information about a Hamiltonian system.
 It gives the topology of the set of all possible point's positions of a system in the ambient space.

 The Neumann system describes the motion of a particle on the sphere $S^{n}$ under the influence of a quadratic potential.
 For $n=2$, the system is introduced in \cite{Neumann}.
 Let $(q,p)=(q_{1},\ldots,q_{n+1},p_{1},\ldots,p_{n+1}) $ $ \in T^{*}{\mathbb R}^{n+1}$ be ambient coordinates and $a_{1},\ldots,a_{n+1}$ real constants.
 Throughout the paper, we assume